orsonteodoro/oiledmachine-overlay/README.md

 | gcc_slot_14_3  | No   | D13 (EOL 2030), F41, CUDA 12.8, CUDA 12.9                                                                                     | C++17         |

 EOL dates should be taken with a gain of salt because this distro only respects the latest release of the other distros.
-The distro will delete or break support for a core component (e.g. Python) so full support for an older LTS version is unreliable.
+The main distro repo will delete or break support for a core component (e.g. Python) so full support for an older LTS version is unreliable.

 (*) The LTS support is arbitrary chosen by this overlay.
 Alternatively, you may use the EOL date as your preferred metric.
 U22, D12, U24, D13 are considered LTS by